Doctorate: Research degrees

 The most common research doctorate in the United States is the Doctor of Philosophy (Ph.D.).
 This degree was first awarded in the U.S. at the 1861 Yale University commencement.
 The University of Pennsylvania followed in 1871, with Cornell University (1872), Harvard (1873), Michigan (1876) and Princeton (1879) following suit.
-Controversy and opposition followed the introduction of the Ph.D. into the U.S. educational system, lasting into the 1950s, as it was seen as an unnecessary artificial transplant from a foreign (Germany) educational system, which corrupted a system based on England's Oxbridge model.
+Controversy and opposition followed the introduction of the Ph.D. into the U.S. educational system, lasting into the 1950s, as it was seen as an unnecessary artificial transplant from the German educational system, which corrupted a system based on England's Oxbridge model.

 Ph.D.s and other research doctorates in the U.S. typically entail successful completion of coursework, passing a comprehensive examination, and defending a dissertation.

 The median number of years for completion of U.S. doctoral degrees is seven.
 Doctoral applicants were previously required to have a master's degree, but many programs accept students immediately following undergraduate studies.
 Many programs gauge the potential of applicants to their program and grant a master's degree upon completion of the necessary course work.
 When so admitted, the student is expected to have mastered the material covered in the master's degree despite not holding one, though this tradition is under heavy criticism.
 Successfully finishing Ph.D. qualifying exams confers Ph.D. candidate status, allowing dissertation work to begin.

 The International Affairs Office of the U.S. Department of Education has listed 18 frequently awarded research doctorate titles identified by the National Science Foundation (NSF) as representing degrees equivalent in research content to the Ph.D.